 Gorgeous white blooms

-The Ivory Silk Lilac Tree is a gorgeous ornamental tree with several advantages.
-Its white blooms, fast growth, low maintenance and disease-resistant qualities make it a great addition to any landscape.
+In late spring, the Ivory Silk Lilac tree has creamy white, fragrant flowers, dark green leaves in the summer, and reddish-brown bark in the fall and winter, which is very pretty, fast growth, low maintenance and disease-resistant qualities make it a great addition to any landscape.
 It can live up to 40 years and won’t drop seed pods or leave trash.

 However, there are some cons.
 It doesn’t show the beautiful fall colors other trees have.
 It can be vulnerable to pests if not cared for properly.
 Its roots may need pruning, and it can’t handle hot climates.
 Its fragrance is subtle, unlike traditional lilacs.